AppraiseQA/appraise/README.md

   - [ ] render markdown from the examples folder
   - [ ] offer running the spec if the MD contains any examples
   - [ ] approving changes
-- [ ] render HTML files as well as MD
 - [ ] Retina screen sizing
 - [ ] AWS Lambda fixture engine
 - [ ] AWS Lambda screenshots